Homelessness in California: City of Los Angeles

 In 2022, voters approved Measure ULA, a tax on high-price real estate sales to fund affordable housing and homelessness services.
 The tax went into effect in 2023.

-Also in 2022, new mayor Karen Bass declared a state of emergency and issued an executive order to accelerate affordable housing and shelter development.
+Also in 2022, the new mayor Karen Bass declared a state of emergency and issued an executive order to accelerate affordable housing and shelter development.
 The order requires city agencies to process related paperwork within 60 days instead of the usual six to nine months, and reduces regulatory barriers.

 The New York Times reported that as of July 2025, the homeless population in Los Angeles declined for a second consecutive year.

 City of Santa Monica

 In 2019, Santa Monica reported mixed results in addressing homelessness: downtown areas saw a 19% decrease in homeless people, but the city's overall homeless population increased by 3%.
 Officials credit the downtown improvement to targeted outreach and engagement strategies.
 However, the Los Angeles region's housing crisis continues to drive increases in Santa Monica's homeless population.

 The city provides approximately 400 emergency shelter beds and 330 permanent supportive housing units, along with an access center offering showers, mail service, and medical assistance.